edgelesssys/edgelessrt/samples_edgeless/README.md

 * [go](go/README.md) is a minimal example of an enclave application written in Go.
 * [go_ra](go_ra/README.md) shows how to do remote attestation of a Go enclave.
 * [vault](vault/README.md) demonstrates how to port a Go application exemplified by Hashicorp Vault.
+* [rust](rust/README.md) is a minimal example of an enclave application written in Rust.

 ## erthost
 `erthost` is a tool that is used to run enclaves.
 The samples show how to use it.